kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

     }
 ```

-If you want to use a different Ingress Controller, we kindly ask you to reach out and discuss with our support team.
+If you want to use a different Ingress Controller, please reach out to our support team.

 #### Domain